automuteus/automuteus/README.md

 |`.au add`|`.au a`|@mentions|Add players to the tracked list (muted/unmuted throughout the game)|`.au a @DiscordUser2 @DiscordUser1`|
 |`.au track`|`.au t`|Voice Channel Name|Tell Bot to use a single voice channel for mute/unmute, and ignore other players|`.au t Voice channel name`|

+# How it Works
+amongusdiscord uses Tesseract for OCR (Optical Character Recognition) to scan the Among Us game screen, and determine if a discussion is occurring, a round is starting, etc., and if it should mute/unmute players in the Discord server automatically.

+The application uses scaling values, and automatically detects the screen resolution of your main display.
+In theory, this should mean *any* resolution in fullscreen mode should work, but more testing is needed to say this for certain.

+Work is currently being done to also keep dead players muted, and potentially allow the the meeting caller to speak first for some amount of time, but these are much harder problems, particularly with Tesseract's limitations, and the additional processing required.

 # Troubleshooting
+## Running the executable does nothing, I don't see any window pop up!
+To get more information, try running the executable from a command line window.
+You can type `cmd` in the Windows search bar, then use `cd C:\...` to navigate to the folder where the .exe is located.
+Once in that folder, try running the executable with `./amongusdiscord.exe` or `amongusdiscord.exe`, and the output should help you solve the problem.

+Common issues:
+* Your tesseract executable is located somewhere besides `C:\Program Files\Tesseract-OCR\tesseract.exe`
+* Your `final.env` file is actually named `final.env.txt`.
+You can rename the file using the command line and typing `rename final.env.txt final.env`

 ## Optical Character Recognition (Tesseract-OCR)
 To diagnose OCR problems, you can run the executable with additional arguments to see the OCR output, and `.png` files of what the program captured.
 There are images provided in the `images` folder of the repository that can assist with troubleshooting; fullscreen these on your primary display before running the executable for debugging.